cseAtIITK/phd-program/comprehensive-exam/report.md

 pursue her research in.
 The goal of this component of the comprehensive is to test the ability of the candidate to

-1. Read and comprehend the literature in her area of interest.
+1. Read and comprehend research literature.

 2. Effectively communicate ideas to peers.

 The overall procedure is as follows.

-Testing presentation skills
+Testing comprehension skills
-:   The candidate is asked to read a few papers in an area other than her
+:   The candidate is asked to read a few papers.
+She then has to
-    specific area of research area.
-She then has to summarise the results in an oral presentation in front of the examination committee.
+    summarise the results in an oral presentation in front of the examination committee.
+The choice of the papers should be such that it is not in her specific area of research area.
+However, choosing papers that are completely orthogonal to her area is also not desirable.

 Testing communication skills
 :   The candidate is *should* also summarise the papers read for the oral